Free Consultation

 Federal Crimes

-Las Vegas Federal Criminal Defense Attorney
+Las Vegas Federal Crimes Defense Attorney

 You have the right to an attorney in federal court.
 However, your attorney must be licensed to practice in front of the District Court where your charges will be heard.

-Las Vegas Federal Defense Lawyer
+Experienced Las Vegas Federal Defense Lawyer

 Info for Federal Charges in Las Vegas

-Controlled Substances Act and Nevada Drug Charges
+Controlled Substances Act & Nevada Drug Charges

 Federal Fraud Charges

-Whenever a person allegedly commits fraud that crosses state or international borders, utilizes a federal service or attempts to defraud a federal agency, federal fraud charges may be brought.
+Whenever a person allegedly commits fraud that crosses state or international borders, utilizes a federal service, or attempts to defraud a federal agency, federal fraud charges may be brought.

-Racketeer Influenced and Corrupt Organizations Act (RICO)
+Racketeer Influenced & Corrupt Organizations Act (RICO)

-Conviction of racketeering can lead to up to 20 years in prison and a fine up to $25,000.
+Conviction of racketeering can lead to up to 20 years in prison and a fine of up to $25,000.

 Federal Sex Crimes